tjmahr/dissertation/docs/11-aim1-introduction.md

 primed *shoe*).[^semantic-priming]

-@AltvaterMackensen2013 demonstrated phonological-semantic priming even when the prime is a mispronunciations.
-German-learning two-year-olds heard a prime word, and 200 ms later two images appear on screen (a cow, *Kuh* and a fork, *Gabel*), one of which was labeled ("Kuh").
+@AltvaterMackensen2013 demonstrated phonological-semantic priming even when the prime is a mispronunciation.
+German-learning two-year-olds heard a prime word, and 200 ms later two images appeared onscreen (a cow, *Kuh* and a fork, *Gabel*), one of which was labeled ("Kuh").
 The prime word was a semantically related word ("Schaf", sheep), an onset-mispronunciation of the related word ("Faf" or "Taf"), or an